JHRobotics/softgpu/README.md

 ### General information
 - Use **Windows 98 SE**, newer Mesa is not currently working in 95 and Windows 98 FE (first edition) hasn't supporting WDM sound cards so you might have a problem with sound.
 - **Fresh install**, Windows 9x doesn't like hardware changes and if you import import VM from somewhere, strange problems may occur.
-- **no VMware additions**, because they only contain basic display driver, mouse integration driver and tray program which immediately replaces display driver with VMware one.
+- **no VMware additions**, ~because they only contain basic display driver,~ contain mouse integration driver and tray program which **is replacing display driver to VMware default display driver** [and some integration utilities](https://github.com/JHRobotics/softgpu/issues/14).
 If you want mouse integration driver (but is useless for gaming with mouse) alone driver is listed below.
 - set as hardware compatibility **Workstation 9.x** and VM type **Windows 2000 Server**.
 VMware in other cases is comparing installed addition tools version and features with hypervisor version and if they don't match refuses to expose SVGA 3D commands to guest.

 ### Step by step guide